wp-plugins/squirrly-seo/readme.txt

 of your reading time and start writing your next great article.
 * SEO Live Assistant: Checks your SEO in real time.
 Before you click the Post button, you know if your article is perfectly optimized or not.

-License - Squirrly Seo has a Free Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99
+Squirrly Seo has a Free Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99

 You can see all the Features of our product on the <a href="/extend/plugins/squirrly-seo/faq/" title="Squirrly Wordpress SEO"> FAQ Section </a>.